 Your vacation time is something to look forward to when your nose is to the grindstone and your boss is demanding ever more from you.

-Without a plan to save for your vacation you will not be able to fully relax as the prospect of more debt will hang over you.
+Without a financial goal to save for your vacation you will not be able to fully relax as the prospect of more debt will hang over you.

 What Is A Vacation Savings Plan?

 Planning your next vacation really needs to start with your vacation savings plan.
 A plan where you know what you are saving for and how much you are going to need to save.

 Having a weekly plan of how much to save will really help you ramp up your savings and achieve your vacation goal.

 Come and follow me on Pinterest for more money saving hints and frugal tips!